harishpatel143/laravel-api-response/README.md

 # laravel-api-response

 Laravel API response structure class for json response.
-In this package there is many build in methods for different status code wise response for API request.
+In this package, there are many build-in methods for different status code wise response for an API request.

 ### How to use

-    For use this package, You just need to create a object of the ApiResponse class
+For use this package, You just need to create an object of the **ApiResponse** class

 Step -1: In your Controller
 ```php